 Patagonia is a geographical region at the southern end of South America, governed by Argentina and Chile.
-The region comprises the southern section of the Andes Mountains with lakes, fjords, temperate rainforests, glaciers in the west and deserts, tablelands, and steppes to the east.
+It includes the southern section of the Andes Mountains with lakes, fjords, temperate rainforests, glaciers in the west and deserts, tablelands, and steppes to the east.
 The Pacific Ocean is on the west, the Atlantic Ocean to the east, and many bodies of water connect them, such as the Strait of Magellan, the Beagle Channel, and the Drake Passage to the south.

-Patagonia is divided between Western Patagonia (Chile) and Eastern Patagonia (Argentina) and several territories are still under dispute and claiming their rights.
+Patagonia is divided between Western Patagonia (Chile) and Eastern Patagonia (Argentina).
+Several territories are under dispute.

 Climate